Setting items for applying 3D rotation expressions

 Bilaterally symmetrical/Vertically symmetrical (3D shape)

-Simply shape one side with keyform editing to create a bilaterally symmetrical or vertically symmetrical 3D curved surface.
+Simply shape one side with keyform editing to create a bilaterally symmetrical or vertically symmetrical 3D surface.

-The figure below shows the result of Depth Estimation with [Bilaterally symmetrical] enabled.
+The figure below shows the result of depth estimation with [Bilaterally symmetrical] enabled.